 Many product candidates that initially showed promise in early stage testing have later been found to cause side effects that prevented their further development.
-Undesirable side effects caused by any product candidates that we may discover or develop, or safety, tolerability or toxicity issues that may occur in our nonclinical studies, clinical trials or in the future, could cause us or regulatory authorities to interrupt, restrict, delay, or halt clinical trials.
+Undesirable side effects caused by any product candidates that we may discover or develop, or safety, tolerability or toxicity issues that may occur in our nonclinical studies, clinical studies or in the future, could cause us or regulatory authorities to interrupt, restrict, delay, or halt clinical studies.
 Such results could also cause us to, or regulatory authorities to require us to, cease further development of our product candidates for any or all targeted indications.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
 Any of these events could prevent us from achieving or maintaining market acceptance of the particular product candidate, if approved, and could significantly harm our business, prospects, financial condition and results of operations.
-In the Phase 1a portion of the trial recently completed in New Zealand and the Phase 1b interim data recently reported, the most common treatment-emergent adverse events that we observed were headaches and rashes, which were among the only adverse events deemed by clinical investigators to be probably or possibly related to the study drug, with the exception of a single isolated Grade 3 rash that resolved rapidly without intervention other than treatment discontinuation, which is the only study discontinuation to date.